 Search Engine Strategies New York — I’ll be appearing on the panel “CSS Myths, Mistakes, & Reality” with Shari Thurow and Matt Bailey, as well as representatives of Yahoo! and Google.
 My role is to quickly explain the benefits of standards to an audience that may have ltitle to no knowledge of said benefits.
 The session will be 90 minutes, to provide plenty of Q&A time.

 SXSW Interactive — I have three scheduled appearances in Austin, none of which have anything to do with CSS.
 The first is Emergent Semantics, a look at how to add semantic information to the Web today using already-available features of XHTML.
-The second is Where Are the Women of Web Design?, an exploration of why there are so few female “leaders” in the Web design space, and how we might encourage more.
+The second is the panel Where Are the Women of Web Design?, an exploration of why there are so few female “leaders” in the Web design space, and how we might encourage more.
 Last, I’ll be one of the performers at Vox Nox, a New Riders event that features several authors performing pieces that aren’t technology-related.
 It will unfortuantely overlap a bit with 20×2, but not too badly.

 The SXSW folks have also scheduled me to do two book signings, one on Sunday and the other Monday.
 If you’re going to be at the conference, bring a book to sign, or buy one there and get it signed.
 Just think—the signature alone will add at least a dime to the book’s worth, although the personalized inscription will knock it back off.
 That’s how it goes.